 15. Capital Needs Assessment

-A capital needs assessment (CNA) is required for all multi-family Rental Rehabilitation or Acquisition/Rehabilitation Developments of 26 or more units, and for all Applications in conjunction with Affordable Housing Tax Credits, regardless of the number of units.
+A capital needs assessment (CNA) is required for all multi-family Rental Rehabilitation or Acquisition/Rehabilitation Developments of 26 or more units.
 A CNA may be requested by OHFA for smaller Developments if deemed necessary to properly underwrite the Developments.
 Capital needs assessments performed for the same Development as a requirement of another funding source may, at OHFA’s discretion, be accepted in lieu of a specific CNA for the HOME Application.

 OHFA will not accept Capital Needs Assessments that are performed by the architect, or engineer who is involved with the rehabilitation of the proposed property.
 OHFA believes that if an architectural firm who performs a Capital Needs Assessment on a property for which they are involved in the rehabilitation constitutes an Identity of Interest.
 For example: the Architect that performs the Capital Needs Assessment could overstate the conditions of the property in order to inflate the rehabilitation scope, because they will receive further compensation in the event that the property were to be awarded.
 By overstating the conditions of the property, the property itself could then qualify for an unnecessary excess amount of award.
 One of OHFA’s priorities is cost containment and the limitation of any excessive award.